students-pitchfork

 Discover opportunities for financial support during your Cronkite graduate studies.

-Applicants to Cronkite graduate programs may use Arizona State University’s Tuition Estimator to estimate the cost of Cronkite School programs.
-Students should plan for 12-15 credits per semester for a total of three semesters.
+Applicants may use Arizona State University's Tuition Estimator to estimate the cost of Cronkite School programs.
+Students should plan for 12 to 15 credits per semester for a total of three semesters.
 Summer credits may have a different cost than estimates for fall and spring.

-ASU strongly encourages all students to apply for the Free Application for Federal Student Aid (FAFSA) to begin the financial aid process.
-Instructions and steps to complete the FAFSA and the financial aid process can be found here: https://tuition.asu.edu/financial-aid.
-Typically, students eligible for federal student aid will primarily be offered student loans to help fund their graduate education.
+ASU strongly encourages all students to complete the Free Application for Federal Student Aid (FAFSA) to begin the financial aid process; find instructions at asu.edu/financial-aid.
+Students eligible for federal student aid will typically be offered student loans to help fund their graduate education.

 Graduate assistantships

 Graduate assistants may be assigned to work in a variety of capacities based on interests and previous professional experiences.
-Assignments may include working with:
+Assignments may include working with centers such as the Donald W. Reynolds National Center for Business Journalism and the National Center on Disability and Journalism, and faculty conducting academic research or teaching courses.

 Graduate scholarships and fellowships